 Perceived equity studies, typically qualitative and based on users’ experiences (7%)

-To more specifically illustrate, we aggregate standards from a few papers and present them in the following Table XXXX.
-This table is useful to begin our discussion on how equity standards connect to conceptualizations, lay out unifying definitions, and next steps… Ultimately, the ranges presented are large because this review searches global studies: so as always, context matters.
-An short-term equity goal for a city in an underdeveloped city is different than a long-term equity goal in an overdeveloped city.
+We can identify a dimension, conceptualization, and standard for each paper.
+Rather than analyzing all possible combinations, we illustrate examples of the different varieties we found in Table XXXX.
+TThis table is useful to begin our discussion on how equity standards connect to conceptualizations, lay out unifying definitions, and identifying potential gaps. and Ultimately, the ranges presented are large because this review searches global studies.
+A short-term equity goal for a city in an underdeveloped city is different than a long-term equity goal in an overdeveloped city, and we include different contexts in this table to highlight these differences